 Kefalonia’s biggest draw is the sunshine, fresh cuisine and friendly people.
 But while it’s great to just enjoy the private pool, there are also plenty of activities to keep the whole family entertained.

 One of my favourites is Myrtos Beach.
-It’s won countless of plaudits, and is cited as one of the best beaches in Greece.
+It’s won countless plaudits and is cited as one of the best beaches in Greece.
 The view from above took my breath away – while the semi-circular beach itself is surrounded by white rocky cliffs and has crystal clear waters.
-The perfect place to while away the day.
+The perfect buy claravis accutane place to while away the day.

 Kids will love taking a boat out on the underground Melissani Lake and its subterranean caves – when the sun shimmers from the opening above onto the still waters, it creates a magical atmosphere.
 I enjoyed the cool respite from the scorching sunshine!